A Quick Guide to Malicious Mother Syndrome

 Photo by Liana Mikah, Unsplash copyright 2021

-Malicious behavior in parental alienation syndrome has a lot of legal consequences.
+Malicious behaviour in parental alienation syndrome2 has a lot of legal consequences.
 A parent may get involved in civil and criminal law violations in their attempts to punish the other one.

 Attacking and damaging the other parent and their property, child neglect, denying the necessities of children, and portraying the other parent as evil can violate family law as well as criminal laws.